 The 16th hole at TPC Scottsdale has been controversial over the years, and many fans debate whether or not the atmosphere is good for the game of golf or not.
 Many argue that the one-to-10 scoring and loud cheering some fans in the crowd do takes away from the art and peacefulness of the sport.
 On the other hand, some claim this type of fan engagement is what's gotten people excited about golf again since Tiger Woods hit the stage in the late 1990s.

-Many go to the Phoenix Open to see fantastic golfers do their best on a challenging golf course during what we hope will be a week of beautiful weather.
+Many go to the Phoenix Open to see fantastic golfers do their best on a challenging golf course during what is hopefully a week of beautiful weather.
 Many go to walk and enjoy the outdoors and actually avoid the 16th hole.
 All can admit, it does provide a great opportunity for unique television coverage and commentary.

 Seating for the 16h Hole at TCP Scottsdale

 If you're planning on watching the Waste Management Phoenix Open this year and want to be part of the action of the 16th hole, there are three seating options available for fans: skyboxes, a special Skybox Loge Section, and general admission seats.

 There are nearly 275 skyboxes at the 16th hole, which are typically purchased by corporate entities, so you'd have to know someone at a company who purchased a skybox to get one of those seats.
 Of course, if you and 33 of your friends want to share the cost of a skybox, it will cost you about $1,800 each.

 The Skybox Loge Section, which requires a special loge ticket for entry, is literally built into the stadium and features views of the 15th and 16th holes as well as couches, HD televisions, and an incredible selection of food and beverages.